-Patients with high anxiety, dental fear, difficulty becoming numb, and patients who are prone to gagging benefit most from IV sedation.
+Patients with high anxiety, dental fear, difficulty becoming numb, and patients who are prone to gagging, benefit most from IV sedation.
 In short, any patient who would benefit from oral sedation may also choose IV sedation as an option.

 Fear of needles is not uncommon, and some patients won't tolerate IV sedation for this reason.
 However, most people describe the sensation as a slight pinch or prick.
 Also, dentists can further reduce the feeling by giving an oral sedative beforehand and/or applying a topical anesthetic to the skin.

 IV sedation dentists perform a thorough pre-operative evaluation, including a review of medical and medication history.
-The medications are evaluated for any possible negative drug interactions and sophisticated yet easy-to-use dental-specific drug interaction software to automatically cross-check a patient's medications (even herbal and nutritional supplements) with sedative medications.
+The medications are evaluated for any possible negative drug interactions and sophisticated yet easy-to-use dental-specific drug interaction software can automatically cross-check a patient's medications (even herbal and nutritional supplements) with sedative medications.